 Faculty initiated.

-If a student does not attend the first two class sessions and/or comply with the established attendance policy for the class or the program, the faculty member must notify the Enrollment Services and Student Aid & Scholarship offices using the electronic vanish submission form located on the staff intranet
+If a student is absent the first two class sessions and/or comply with the established attendance policy for the class or the program without making arrangements with the instructor, the faculty member must notify the Enrollment Services office using the electronic vanish submission form located on the staff intranet by the ninth (9th) instructional day of each quarter.

-Enrollment Services staff will assign a “V” for vanish and update the student record as needed.
+Enrollment Services may drop the course(s) and update the student record as needed.

+If a student stops attending and has not withdrawn from the class by the end of the seventh (7th) week of each quarter, the faculty member will enter a vanish (V grade) with the last date of attendance OR the grade earned into the grade roster by the grade due date.

 WITHDRAWAL